BY CARLOS GARCIA

 Sandra Wallace is the owner of Parkwil Manor.
 She invites everyone to come and see what the fright is all about, “I just let them through the door, tell them how to walk the maze and send them on their way.
 I love it.
 It’s a lot of fun watching people scream.
-The Coachella Valley has not had a commercial haunted house for the past 9 years.
+The Coachella Valley has not had a commercial haunted house for the past nine years.
 We are it.”

 Parkwil moves around every year.
 It started in Rancho Mirage but will be in other cities including Indio, Bermuda Dunes, Coachella in upcoming years.
 It will even take a year hiatus to host a private party at a gentleman’s backyard.

 “We change every year.
-We may keep the same core elements, but we definitely change everything every year.
+We may keep the same core elements, but we change everything every year.
 I want to make a difference.
 If I don’t, I get really bored.
 That’s just me, I’m a designer, I design, it’s what I love to do.” said Wallace.
-“I love what we have become and and I want to make sure everyone has a good time.”
+“I love what we have become and I want to make sure everyone has a good time.”
 The first place she started was a 5,000 square foot haunt house and today she is operating in a 10-15,000 square foot place.

 Jojo the clown, who wishes to remain anonymous has been a volunteer with Parkwil Manor, since 2010.
 She has been assisting the director and helping with volunteers, costumes and social media.
 “This is absolutely an amazing opportunity, it’s a lot of fun.
-You get to learn how to make props, set up scenes, and build great connections with people.” said Jojo.
+You get to learn how to make props, set up scenes, and build great connections with people,” said Jojo.

 “We’ve been growing since we started, we get more people who want to do this and join us.
-It’s definitely something we needed in the valley.
+It’s something we needed in the valley.
 We need more entertainment for little children and even adults, said Jojo.